Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: Polarization susceptibility

 where the excitonic Rashba coupling constant is given by

-Description of spin flip in terms of the purely excitonic effective Hamiltonian~(\ref{Rashbaex=}) assumes that the spin flip does not disturb the electron-hole relative motion, which is guaranteed by the condition $\Delta_c,|\lambda_\mathrm{ex}|q\ll{E}_\mathrm{b}$ \cite{noteExc}.
+Description of spin flip in terms of the purely excitonic effective Hamiltonian~(\ref{Rashbaex=}) assumes that the spin flip does not disturb the electron-hole relative motion inside the exciton, which is guaranteed by the condition $\Delta_c,\lambda_\mathrm{ex}q\ll{E}_\mathrm{b}$~\cite{footnote_1}.

 The $2\times{2}$ Hamiltonian (\ref{Rashbaex=}) can be diagonalized exactly; however, we are interested only in small momenta~$q$, so perturbative expressions will suffice for us.
 Up to second order in $\lambda_\mathrm{ex}$, the mixed-spin eigenstates are given by